 While some parents intuitively feel that they become less of an important social influence as children become older, studies suggest that parents still have an important role to play in friendship formation in the secondary school setting.
 Brofenbrenner’s (1979) model draws two interacting systems of family (parent behaviours) and school (peer relations).
 In this conceptualisation, each domain changes in influence over a child’s development.
 In middle childhood, while the sphere of peer influence expands and increases in dominance, parents are still an important social influence.

 Parent emotion coaching.
 It is an unfortunate reality that children who find themselves of low standing amongst their peers are at greater risk for ongoing difficulties.
-For these children, parent child emotion coaching may be able to help.
+For these children, parent child emotion coaching could help.
+For a child with friendship difficulties, learning to deal with strong emotions in a pro-social way could ease tensions with peers.

 An effective parental emotion coach has a number of set behaviours.
 You may like to try these at home.
 Research suggests that they may help your child to be viewed more positive socially and ultimately to help your child in her quest to make friends.